Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Related works

 Our algorithm is always faster in the prediction case, as $\frac{d}{2\nu+d}<1$.
-Moreover, the total computational time is superior to the one of \textsc{LPE} provided that $n^{\frac{2d}{2\nu+d}}<m,$ which holds if either we have many more predictions than training samples or if $n\approx m$ and $\nu>d/2$.
-This happens in several realistic situations when the function $f(\cdot)$ comes from a physical process.
+Moreover, the total computational time is superior to that of \textsc{LPE} provided that $n^{\frac{2d}{2\nu+d}}<m,$ which holds if either we have many more predictions than training samples or if $n\approx m$ and $\nu>d/2$.
+This occurs in several realistic situations in which the function $f(\cdot)$ arises from a physical process.
 Thermal and electromagnetic phenomena are governed by the heat equation and the Laplace-Poisson equation, respectively \citep{sobolev1964partial,tikhonov2013equations,salsa2022partial}.
-Each of these is characterized by inherent smoothness properties, making the solution infinitely many times differentiable in the inner of the domain so that we can take $\nu=\infty$.
+Each of these is characterized by inherent smoothness properties, making the solution infinitely many times differentiable in the interior of the domain so that we can take $\nu=\infty$.
 For this favorable case, our computational complexity approaches the dream-like $\bigot(n+m)$, while the space is polylogarithmic, as it is possible to choose $N_d=\bigo(\log(n)^d)$.

-To close this section, we prove a novel result showing that no algorithm can achieve a space complexity less than the one of \textsc{PADUA} in the prediction phase. \begin{restatable}{thm}{complower} Any algorithm with optimal statistical complexity for a regression problem satisfying assumptions \ref{ass:assuno} and \ref{ass:assdue} must have a space complexity in the prediction of at least $\Omega\left(n^{\frac{d}{2\nu+d}}\right)$. \end{restatable}
+To close this section, we prove a novel result: no algorithm can achieve a space complexity lower than that of \textsc{DUPA} in the prediction phase. \begin{restatable}{thm}{complower} Any algorithm with optimal statistical complexity for a regression problem satisfying assumptions \ref{ass:assuno} and \ref{ass:assdue} must have a space complexity in the prediction of at least $\Omega\left(n^{\frac{d}{2\nu+d}}\right)$. \end{restatable}